OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

-The Engine provides a easy way to create plugins for you via the **File -> New Plugins** menu.
+The Engine provides an easy way to create plugins for you via the **File -> New Plugins** menu.
 There you can choose default plugin templates.
 They come with default files:

 ![custom tab folder view](https://www.dropbox.com/s/jhrqv8t8bbhr20u/tm_tut_new_tab.png?dl=1)